Gateway sources¶

 For each matching listener, if the

-.
-If a matching listener does not have a hostname
+that overlaps the hostname.
+If a matching listener does not have a hostname, it uses

 the un-narrowed set of domain names.